Why is bird needed?

 founding editorial group

-Diane H. Smith, Lead Editor, MLS, MBA
+Diane H. Smith, Project Director, MLS, MBA

 Associate University Librarian for Research and Educational Services, George Mason University; VP, Product Management, ProQuest; VP, Product Development and Management, LexisNexis; Chief, Reference and Instructional Services, Pennsylvania State University.

-Dr. Erica Swenson Danowitz, EdD, MLS, MA
+Erica Swenson Danowitz, EdD, MLS, MA

 Stacey Marien, MSLS, MBA